-Whole Person Care is a unique pilot program in San Mateo County that combats addiction, homelessness and other chronic
+Whole Person Care is a unique pilot program in San Mateo County that combats addiction, homelessness and other chronic problems.

-face-to-face case management and personalized referrals to pilot partners with the expertise to help.
+case management and personalized referrals to pilot partners with the expertise to help.

 Whole Person Care aims to help 5,000 people by 2020.
 Here is the story of one person whose life has already changed for the better.